grpc/proposal/A55-xds-stateful-session-affinity.md

 the CDS update when unsupported values are present, however it was discarded because of the difficulty in using such configuration in mixed deployments.

-The `override_host_status` value is included in the config update sent to the `xds_cluster_resolver_experimental` policy which will set a boolean in its own config (based on the value of `override_host_status`) and passes down the boolean to the `xds_cluster_impl_experimental` policy where it is used to create the additional child policy as described below.
+The `override_host_status` value is converted to a boolean and included in the config update sent to the `xds_cluster_resolver_experimental` policy which will copy the boolean in its own config and passes it down to the `xds_cluster_impl_experimental` policy where it is used to create the additional child policy as described below.

-Also note that [common_lb_config][] field is incompatible with the new [load_balancing_policy][] field used for custom LB policies which means custom LB policies and stateful session affinity features will be incompatible with each other.
+Also note that [common_lb_config][] field is incompatible with the new [load_balancing_policy][] field used for custom LB policies (see [A52: gRPC xDS Custom Load Balancer Configuration][grfc_a52]) which means custom LB policies and stateful session affinity features will be incompatible with each other.
 This will need to be fixed eventually to be able to use these two features together.
+Until it is fixed, stateful session affinity cannot be used when custom LB policies are used.

 ### `CookieBasedStatefulSessionFilter` Processing